Tip: Click the ‘Advanced’ button below the chart to access technical indicators and oscillators. Click ‘Reset’ to start over.

 Read on to learn about the practical and sentimental drivers of platinum’s spot price (+ what the spot price actually represents), ways to trade, and where you can buy or sell the metal online.

 What Moves Spot Platinum Prices Today?

-If you’ve read our guides on gold prices and silver prices, you may have an idea of the main price drivers we’ll discuss for platinum.
+If you’ve read our guides on gold prices and silver prices, you may have an idea of the main platinum price drivers we discuss here.
 Like other precious metals, platinum is a metal found in rocks.
-Most mining for platinum happens deep underground, and so heavy machinery is needed to extract the ore.
+Most mining for platinum happens deep underground and the ores are extracted with heavy machinery.

 Technology is a core driver of platinum spot prices, but it’s secondary.
 Without the natural ore formations underground, there is nothing to extract platinum from in the first place — this is what we’ll explain next.

 The spot price of platinum simply represents the price at which the metal can be purchased or sold at the present time.
 It is the current monetary value of a specific weight unit(s) of platinum, typically ounces.

 Platinum supplies are far from unlimited.
 The metal is actually scarcer than gold and is more desirable industrially due to its anti-corrosive, yet shapeable properties.